-Take notes on how the interviewee describes life in her home country and in Canada.
+2. Take notes on how the interviewee describes life in her home country and in Canada.

-Create a T-chart with "Life before Immigration" and "Life in Canada" headings and use your notes

-• What challenges did the woman face?

-· What aspects of her life does she not discuss?
+- 3. Create a T-chart with "Life before Immigration" and "Life in Canada" headings and use your notes to describe experiences. - What challenges did the woman face? - What aspects of her life does she not discuss?
 What might women not want to share (with strangers or even with family members)?
-What might silence tell us? • What changed, and what stayed the same?

-Note stories or statements you find thought-provoking.
+What might silence tell us? - What changed, and what stayed the same? - Note stories or statements you find thought-provoking.